EdgeTX/edgetx-user-manual/bw-radios/model-select/inputs-mixes-and-outputs/inputs.md

 # Inputs

 The **Inputs** screen is where you map your physical radio controls (for example: sticks, sliders, and pots) to a software input to be used by the radio.
 After the control has been mapped, it is then possible to apply modifiers to the inputs, such as a weight, offset or curve, which will then be applied anywhere that input is used.
-Although it is possible to also assign switches as inputs, it is normally not needed as switch outputs seldomly need to be modified by a weight, offset or curve.
+Although it is possible to also assign switches as inputs, it is normally not needed as switch outputs seldom need to be modified by a weight, offset or curve.
 By default, EdgeTX will automatically map your controller sticks to Aileron, Elevator, Throttle, Rudder based on the default channel order defined in **Radio Setup**.

 {% hint style="info" %}
 Your input channels may default to a different order based on the settings defined in **Radio Setup**.